HuttleyLab/MutationMotif/README.rst

 Installation
 ************

 Installation via pip into virtualenv's has been tested and is described below.
-You will need to have R installed also.
-Check the `rpy2 installation`_ instructions.
+You will need to have R installed also (check the `rpy2 installation`_ instructions).
+This library is Python2.7 only at present.
+It will be migrated to Py3 when PyCogent does.

 Because PyCogent requires numpy be installed prior to running PyCogent's setup.py, the following steps are recommended.